 6.1 Prescribed medication the school will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
-The exception to this is insulin which must still be in date, but will be available inside an insulin pen or a pump, rather than in its original container
+The

 - Parents should note the expiry date so that they can provide a new prescription as and when required. - Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so.
 NB Three dose prescribed antibiotics should be administered outside the school day by the parent/ carer. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours.